 Importance of family

-My father had several brothers while growing up.
+My father has several brothers while growing up.
 As a child he made it very clear to us that there were no faults in his brothers.
 He came to believe that all of the brothers have the same philosophy of justice and kindness for all children.
-And when any of his brothers got agitated over something, he would make sure that he would be there to calm and keep the tranquility of the whole.
-This is just one of the lessons my dad taught me about Islam.

 There was no disobedience to any brother irrespective of the injustice or wrong doing.
 He believed that family is a sacred bond and needs to be upheld with utmost reverence and love.
 There is no other formula that is god given.
 You need to embrace and love your brothers unconditionally.
 He used to give them gifts, love and memories.
 This is how I remember my father and how he taught us to love our brothers.
 He gave his cars, money and time.
 And at the end, he always said it was simply worth it.
 This was the second important lesson.